 - Hold Ctrl/Cmd while moving the cursor sideways (without(!) clicking): This will force the preview to update as fast as the system can process.

 But being honest, scrubbing the native timeline will give you the best refresh rates.
 On the other hand, using the native

 (Ctrl/Cmd+) Left/Right and holding them, is always a good alternative to scrubbing.
 [Note: To improve performance, the slider / the circle won't follow along while doing the force scrubbing.]

 *Note regarding the After Effects June 2019 release (version 16.1.2):

-Unfortunately AE 16.1.2 has a bug regarding drawing vector graphics and mouse events within the ScriptUI interface, which results in the disappearing/flickering of these elements.
-Move in Time is affected by this issue .
-So sorry for the temporary inconvenience.
+Unfortunately, AE 16.1.2 has a bug regarding drawing vector graphics and mouse events within the ScriptUI interface, which results in the disappearing/flickering of these elements.
+Move in Time is affected by this issue.
+So sorry for the inconvenience.
 The functionality itself is not affected.
-This specific behaviour doesn't exist in prior versions of After Effects and should be fixed in the very next minor update of AE.
-Adobe is informed about this bug and we are hoping for a quick update/fix.
-Thanks for your understanding and your patience.
+This specific behavior doesn't exist in prior versions of After Effects and has been fixed via the release of After Effects 2020 (version 17.0) in November 2019.
+Thanks for your understanding.

 |After Effects||2020, CC 2019, CC 2018, CC 2017, CC 2015.3, CC 2015, CC 2014, CC|